bowenliang123/dsh-plugin-checker/README.md

 # DeepSeek Harness Plugin Checker - GitHub Action

-A GitHub Action that checks the correctness of a [DeepSeek Harness](https://github.com/deepseek-ai/deepseek-harness) (dsh) plugin.
+A GitHub Action that checks the correctness of a [DeepSeek Harness](https://www.deepseek.com/harness/) (dsh) plugin.

 It installs the `@deepseek-ai/dsh` CLI from npm and runs `dsh plugin --profile web add` against the plugin in your repository.
-The check fails when:

-- the plugin directory is not an npm package (missing or invalid `package.json`),
-- `dsh` cannot install the plugin (the pnpm install inside the dsh profile fails), or
+The check fails when `dsh` cannot install the plugin (e.g. a missing or invalid `package.json`, or a failed pnpm install inside the dsh profile).
-- the plugin installs but is not registered as a **profile bundle layer** — a real dsh plugin declares `dsh.bundle.patch` in its `package.json`; anything else is installed as a plain dependency with a warning and is not a plugin,
-- the file referenced by `dsh.bundle.patch` does not exist.

 ## Usage